Hamster grooming closeup

 Most hamsters are best kept as solitary pets, particularly if they're Syrian hamsters, although occasionally bonded pairs may be compatible, particularly of the dwarf species.

-A single hamster should be housed in nothing smaller than a 15-gallon tank, but a 20-gallon tank would be an appropriate size for two hamsters.
+Recommendations vary regarding size of hamster cages, but more space is better.
+One published study found the smaller the cage, the more stressed out the hamsters were.
+A single hamster should be housed in nothing smaller than a 20-gallon tank, but at least a 40-gallon tank would be better.
 Bedding should be deep and absorbent, but not made of wood-based materials.
 Recycled paper products such as CareFRESH brand bedding are ideal.
 Scooping out waste materials daily and changing the entire cage weekly will keep the environment healthy and minimize odors.

 Hamsters prefer to have secluded areas in which to sleep, so plastic hideaways or things like flower pots laid on their side, are recommended for them to nest in.
 They will often take their treasured items into their nesting or sleeping areas.
 Paper towels are often a prized bedding material, and inexpensive and easy to replace when it becomes soiled.